Cinere–Serpong Toll Road

-Cinere–Serpong Toll Road is one of the toll roads which are part of the Jakarta Outer Ring Road 2 which will connect to connect with the Kunciran–Serpong Toll Road in the west and the Cinere–Jagorawi Toll Road in the east.
+Cinere–Serpong Toll Road is one of the toll roads which are part of the Jakarta Outer Ring Road 2 which connects the Kunciran–Serpong Toll Road in the west and the Cinere–Jagorawi Toll Road in the east.
 This toll road that connects South Tangerang with Depok, crosses several areas, such as Jombang, Ciputat, Pamulang, Pondok Cabe and Cinere.
-The toll road will be managed by PT Cinere Serpong Jaya (CSJ), the majority of whose shares are owned by PT Jasa Marga.
+The toll road is managed by PT Cinere Serpong Jaya (CSJ), the majority of whose shares are owned by PT Jasa Marga.